Amr8tom/To-do-list-Application/README.md

 - 💞️  I’m looking to collaborate on any project which can help poors Or Patients for free
 - ________________________________________________________________________________________________________
 - Technical skills
-- framework : Flutter
+- framework : Flutter , VMD
-- Programing languages :  1- C++  , 2- Python , 3-R , 4-Dart
+- Programing languages :  1- C++  , 2- Python , 3-R , 4-Dart ,5- prolog ,
-- Databse Languages : MYSQL SQL
+- Databse Languages : MYSQL , SQL
-- Database servers & tools : SQflite Database , firebase
+- Database servers & tools : SQflite Database , firebase , NCBIdatabase
 - Good in English but i have a poor accent
 - very fast in coding
 - ________________________________________________________________________________________________________